 - information that has originated, or has been received, from an intelligence agency, Defence Intelligence Organisation, Defence Signals Directorate, Defence Imagery and Geospatial Organisation, or the Australian Crime Commission.

 State government agencies and privacy

-In most cases if you are a private sector organisation it is the federal Privacy Act that will apply to you.
+In most cases if you are a private sector organisation, the federal Privacy Act will apply to you.